portfors-lab/sparkle/doc/ref/api.rst

 Stimulus Classes
 ++++++++++++++++

 The main container for an individual stimulus is the :class:`StimulusModel<sparkle.stim.stimulus_model>`.
 Internally, the stimulus is composed of a 2D array (nested lists) of components which are any subclass of :class:`AbstractStimulusComponent<sparkle.stim.abstract_component>`.
-These classes are required to implement a `signal` function (not to be confused with signals/slots of Qt), which is used by StimulusModel to sum its components to get the total signal for the desired stimulus.
+These classes are required to implement a ``signal`` function (not to be confused with signals/slots of Qt), which is used by StimulusModel to sum its components to get the total signal for the desired stimulus.
 This allows for creation of any stimulus imaginable through the ability to overlap components, and to define custom component classes.

 On its own, a StimulusModel represents a single stimulus signal (the sum of it's components).
-To create auto-tests (automatic component manipulation, e.g. a tuning curve), The StimlulusModel uses the information held in its :class:`AutoParameterModel<sparkle.stim.auto_parameter_model>` attribute to modify itself in a loop, and collect all the resultant signals, yielding a list of signals to generate.
+To create auto-tests (automatic component manipulation, e.g. a tuning curve), The ``StimlulusModel`` uses the information held in its :class:`AutoParameterModel<sparkle.stim.auto_parameter_model>` attribute to modify itself in a loop, and collect all the resultant signals, yielding a list of signals to generate.

-Any number of StimulusModels can be collected in a list via a :class:`ProtocolModel<sparkle.run.protocol_model>`, to be generated independent of each other, in sequence.
+Any number of ``StimulusModel`s` can be collected in a list via a :class:`ProtocolModel<sparkle.run.protocol_model>`, to be generated independent of each other, in sequence.

 Visually, the hierarchy of Stimulus Assembly is as follows:

 .. image:: stimulusUML.png

-The list of StimlusModels inside of a ProtocolModel, and the list of Components inside of a SimulusModel can, in fact, be empty (and are upon initialization), but cannot be when run by a runner class; i.e. an empty stimulus is considered an error.
+The list of ``StimlusModel`s` inside of a ``ProtocolModel``, and the list of components inside of a stimulus, can, in fact, be empty (and are upon initialization), but cannot be when run by a runner class; i.e. an empty stimulus is considered an error.

 Discovery of the stimulus components classes, by the UI, is automatic, with the intention to make it easier to add new component classes.
-The modules under the source folder `sparkle/stim/types` are searched for subclasses of :code:`AbstractStimulusComponent`.
-Depending on flags set in each class, the component class will be pulled in to be available for explore, protocol or both operations by the UI.
+The modules under the source folder `sparkle/stim/types` are searched for subclasses of ``AbstractStimulusComponent`.` Depending on flags set in each class, the component class will be pulled in to be available for explore, protocol or both operations by the UI.

 For further information related to adding additional Stimulus Component classes see :doc:`Extending spikey<extending>`